-- 16% job-growth rate is expected for the industry between 2016 and 20262, more than double the national average
+- 11 percent job-growth rate is expected for the industry between 2018 and 20281, much faster than the national average

-- 92.7% of MSW graduates recommend the profession to others3
+- 92.7 percent of MSW graduates recommend the profession to others2

 MSW Careers, Titles, and New Roles Available

 Ignite your passion for helping others by pursuing your master's degree in social work.
 This program can open doors to roles and industries not available to those holding only an undergraduate degree.
 Graduate with the skills you need to work directly with clients and gain autonomy in your treatment plans.

 Below are some of the career titles*, overarching responsibilities, and salaries available to you as a graduate of our Master of Social Work degree program.

 Clinical social workers are mental health professionals who provide a holistic perspective while working with individuals, groups, and communities.
 They use a person-in-environment approach to consider how the micro, mezzo, and macro systems interact to influence the client system's lived experience.
 All clinical work, including diagnosis and treatment, considers the biological, psychological, and social aspects of individual functioning as well as the cultural and spiritual aspects of the person, group, and community.

 11 Percent Job Growth1 | Advertised Median Pay: $49,4701